-Nothing hurts a fleet’s bottom line more unnecessarily than fuel card fraud or unauthorized purchases.
-But you can fight back!
-Fuel card companies provide solutions to help protect your company, including easy to use online tools that let you monitor charges and quickly spot irregular fueling.
-If red flags pop up, you can adjust card limits or cancel them altogether – immediately, from anywhere.
+Fuel card solutions, including easy to use online tools that let you monitor charges and quickly spot irregular fueling, can help your company reduce fuel card fraud.
+If red flags pop up, you can easily adjust card limits or cancel them altogether – immediately, from anywhere.

-Information is key to reducing unauthorized use of fuel cards.
+Information is key to reducing unauthorized purchases throughout the course of your program.
 Managers need to be able to access account information online anytime, anywhere.
 Waiting for invoices to be published online or mailed to you is not sufficient.
-Instead, transactions should be available online as quickly as possible, allowing fleet managers to monitor fuel card activity in real time.
+Instead, transactions should be available online as quickly as possible, allowing managers to monitor card activity in real time.

-Management oversight of your fleet fuel card program is your front line of defense against unauthorized purchases on your company fuel cards.
+Management oversight of your program is your front line of defense against unauthorized purchases.
 Whoever in your company best understands driver responsibilities should review transactions periodically to ensure activity is legitimate.